How to find your lost super

 Avoid extra insurance costs: only one set of premiums if you have insurance with multiple funds.

 Don't forget your insurance.
 One or more of your funds may include insurance.
 Any insurance you have will be lost if you close your account.
 So, before you roll over any monies, make sure you have the appropriate levels of insurance cover.
-If you have a pre-existing medical condition, consider whether you’ll be eligible for the same level of cover if you lose your existing insurance.
-You should also compare the cost of equivalent insurance cover in any new and current funds.

 How to prevent any lost super in the future